pyeventsourcing/esdbclient/README.md

 reverse order.

 If `backwards` is `False` and `stream_position` is `None`, the stream's events will be returned in the order they were recorded, starting from the first recorded event.
-This is the default behavior of `get_stream_events()`.
 If `backwards` is `True` and `stream_position` is `None`, the stream's events will be returned in reverse order, starting from the last recorded event.

 The optional `limit` argument is a Python `int` which restricts the number of events that will be returned.
 The default value of `limit` is `sys.maxint`.